Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Who it is best for:

-• Sleepers who like a steady foam surface for reading and lounging
+• Sleepers who like a steady foam feel for reading or lounging

 Where it falls short:

-• Warm sleepers may prefer a more airflow-driven design
+• Warm sleepers may want a more airflow-driven design

 Pros & Cons